$0 Egypt → Canada Express Entry Guide — Quick-Start Checklist

 Moving from CLB 8 to CLB 9 affects your CRS in two ways:

-Total impact: 20 to 50 points, depending on your education level and work experience combination.
+Total impact: 20 to 50 points, depending on which language abilities improve and your education and work-experience combination.

 Effort required: 6 to 8 weeks of focused IELTS preparation.
 The critical module is Listening --- Egyptian applicants typically need to move from 7.5 to 8.0, which requires near-perfect performance.
 Cost: 9,400 EGP per IELTS attempt.